jquery/learn.jquery.com/page/effects/queue-and-dequeue-explained.md

 ```

 Remember that the first argument for `queue()` and `dequeue()` is `fx`, and that in
-all of these examples I&rsquo;m not including it because jQuery sets the argument to `fx` by default &mdash; so I don&rsquo;t have to specify it.
+all of these examples I'm not including it because jQuery sets the argument to `fx` by default — so I don't have to specify it.